 Making payments with money transfers

 The Western Union® app offers much more than exchange rate monitoring, too.
-You can transfer money overseas from your bank account or credit card directly from your smartphone, and you can track your payment to ensure your large sum is delivered on time to the right person.
-It’s a speedy, reliable and easy-to-use method of making large overseas purchases.
+You can transfer money overseas to an individual through their app on your smartphone by funding directly from your bank account or credit card, and you can track your payment to ensure your large sum is delivered on time to the right person.
+It’s a speedy, reliable and easy-to-use method of sending large amounts of money overseas.

-As a legacy entity that has been in business for over 145 years, Western Union offers a reliable way to send money transfers.
-Next time you’re hoping to make large purchases from overseas vendors, consider mobile solutions like the Western Union® app.
+As a long-tenured company with 145+ years offering money transfer services, Western Union offers a reliable way to send money transfers.
+Next time you’re hoping to send large sums to individuals overseas,, consider mobile solutions like the Western Union® app.